I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassreadwriteconfig.md

 <p>Returns <b>TRUE</b> on success, <b>FALSE</b> on failure.</p>

 ## -remarks
 <p>This routine reads or writes configuration information for the minidriver's parent bus driver.
 For example, for a PCI device, <b>StreamClassReadWriteConfig</b> reads or writes PCI configuration information.</p>

 <p>This routine can only be called at PASSIVE_LEVEL.</p>

-<p>This routine reads or writes configuration information for the minidriver's parent bus driver.
-For example, for a PCI device, <b>StreamClassReadWriteConfig</b> reads or writes PCI configuration information.</p>

-<p>This routine can only be called at PASSIVE_LEVEL.</p>